jerry-krismanto/Kuliah/README.md

-This repo is just filled with my college assignments, nothing more
+This repo is just filled with my university assignments, nothing more, nothing less